Robert Bos Chair, Senior Advisor IWA, Switzerland

 Fiona Waller, Independent Water Scientist, United Kingdom

-Alongside her strategic roles, her practical experience is wide and detailed encompassing drinking water supply from source to tap, public health, ground water contamination and UK regulations on drinking water and plumbing systems.
-She is a mentor, facilitator and trainer and a member of the Institute of Water and the International Water Association.
+Alongside her strategic roles, her practical experience is wide and detailed, encompassing drinking water supply from source to tap, public health, ground water contamination and UK regulations on drinking water and plumbing systems.
+She is a mentor, facilitator and trainer and a member of the Institute of Water and of the International Water Association.

 Yu Zhang, Professor and Vice Director of State Key Laboratory of Environmental Aquatic Chemistry, Research Center for Eco-Environmental Sciences, Chinese Academy of Sciences (RCEES, CAS), China